WitnessAngel/witness-angel-cryptolib/docs/concepts.rst

 Cryptainers and cryptoconfs
 ++++++++++++++++++++++++++++++++++++++++++

-For more information on these concepts, see the :doc:`dedicated page <cryptainer_explanations>` above.
+For more information on these concepts, see the :doc:`dedicated page <cryptainer_explanations>`.